 Regular use of NSAIDs can cause health problems, such as ulcers and gastrointestinal bleeding.
 Patients should follow instructions exactly on how much to take and for how long to avoid such health problems.

 Patients with diabetes who take medicines to lower glucose by mouth may need to adjust their dosage if they also take NSAIDs.
 This is because of possible harmful interactions between these medicines.

 Colchicine is a derivative of the autumn crocus (meadow saffron).
 It has been used for gout attacks for centuries.
 It is very effective in relieving a gout attack.
-It should not be used by elderly patients or those with kidney, liver, or bone marrow disorders.
+It should not be used by older patients or those with kidney, liver, or bone marrow disorders.
 Colchicine may affect fertility.
 This medicine should not be used during pregnancy.
-Colchicine should be started soon after the gout attack begins and a total of only 3 tablets is currently recommended (2 tablets immediately and a 3rd tablet after 1 hour).
+Colchicine should be started soon after the gout attack begins and a total of only 3 tablets are currently recommended (2 tablets immediately and a 3rd tablet after 1 hour).